suyeon240park/Portfolio/README.md

 # Suyeon Park Portfolio

-This project aims to create a new website for Suyeon Park Portfolio in 2023, with the objective of showcasing my engineering skills and relevant work experience in an engaging and user-interactive way using JavaScript.
+This project aims to create a new website for Suyeon Park Portfolio in 2023, to showcase my engineering skills and relevant work experience in an engaging and user-interactive way using JavaScript.

 > https://suyeon240park.github.io/Portfolio/